 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Galatia is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Galatia is a village of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Galatia who work in sales jobs (20.55%), office and administrative support (9.82%), and maintenance occupations (8.68%).

-As is often the case in a small village, Galatia doesn't have a public transportation system that people use for their commute.
+Galatia is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Galatia in 2022 was $27,400, which is lower middle income relative to Illinois and the nation.
 This equates to an annual income of $109,600 for a family of four.
 However, Galatia contains both very wealthy and poor people as well.